dynatrace-oss/terraform-provider-dynatrace/docs/resources/opentelemetry_metrics.md

 - `scope` (String) The scope of this setting (environment-default).
 Omit this property if you want to cover the whole environment.
 - `to_drop_attributes` (Block List, Max: 1) The attributes defined in the list below will be dropped from all ingested OTLP metrics.

-Upon ingest, the *Allow list: resource and scope attributes* above is applied first.
-Then, the *Deny list: all attributes* below is applied.
-The deny list therefore applies to all attributes from all sources (data points, scope and resource).

 **Notes:**

-* Modifying this setting (adding, renaming, disabling or removing attributes) will cause the metric to change.
-This may have an impact on existing dashboards, events and alerts that make use of these dimensions.
-In this case, they will need to be updated manually.
+- Attributes **must** be added in their **original format**, as exported to Dynatrace by the telemetry source.
+For example, if the attribute is in `PascalCase`, the same case must be used when adding the attribute to the list.

+- Wildcards are only supported in Metrics powered by Grail.

-* Dynatrace does not recommend including attributes starting with "dt." to the deny list.
+- Dynatrace does not recommend including attributes starting with "dt." to the deny list.
 Dynatrace leverages these attributes to [Enrich metrics](https://www.dynatrace.com/support/help/extend-dynatrace/extend-metrics/reference/enrich-metrics). (see [below for nested schema](#nestedblock--to_drop_attributes))

 ### Read-Only